Operation: Koln (Cologne)

 REASON FOR LOSS:

-Took of from RAF Honington for a bombing operation on Koln.
-The aircraft may have been hit by flak or shot down by a night fighter.
-It is thought that the aircraft crashed in the vicinity of Antwerp.
-It was reported that at Cologne explosions which continued for 10 minutes were seen to break out in the target area
+Took off from RAF Honington for a bombing operation on Koln.
+T2505 was hit by Flak and crashed in Antwerpen-Noord (Nachtjagd Combat Archive (1939 - 12 July 1941) The Early Years Part 1 - Theo Boiten).
+It was reported that at Cologne explosions which continued for 10 minutes were seen to break out in the target area.

 Schoonselhof Cemetery, Antwerp, Belgium